 If you have never tried Old Bay, this is the key to all the deliciousness seasoning wise.
 All in one container I love it with seafood.
 We’ve even used it to make the best air fryer fried shrimp too.

-This Instant Pot shrimp boil is very flexible.
+Instant Pot shrimp boil

 Meaning, use what you love and what is in season.
 I prefer fresh corn on the cob but if you must use frozen corn that is possible too.
 I would just buy the ones cut in half and then frozen so they fit better.
+I do the same thing when I make Instant Pot crab boil.
+Another great one to try next.

 - Frozen shrimp – large with shells on